misskey-dev/misskey/CONTRIBUTING.md

 :v: Thanks for your contributions :v:

 ## Issues
-Feature suggestions and bug reports are filed in https://github.com/syuilo/misskey/issues .
+Feature suggestions and bug reports are filed in https://github.com/xeltica/groundpolis/issues .

 * Please search existing issues to avoid duplication.
 If your issue is already filed, please add your reaction or comment to the existing one.
 * If you have multiple independent issues, please submit them separately.

 ## Localization (l10n)
-Misskey uses [Crowdin](https://crowdin.com/project/misskey) for localization management.
+Groundpolis uses [Crowdin](https://crowdin.com/project/misskey) for localization management.
 You can improve our translations with your Crowdin account.
 Changes you make in Crowdin will be merged into the develop branch by @syuilo.